Quantum mechanical dataset of 836k neutral closed shell molecules with upto 5 heavy atoms from CNOFSiPSClBr

 Here, we tackle this task by reporting VECTOR-QM24 (VQM24), a diverse and comprehensive dataset of - small organic and inorganic molecules calculated at the $\omega$B97X-D3/cc-pVDZ level of theory\cite{wb97xd,dunning1989gaussian,wB97X,d3}.
-This includes 258,242 unique constitutional isomers and 577,705 conformers of varying stoichiometries.
-More specifically, this dataset has been generated by first evaluating all possible Lewis structures (according to {\tt SURGE}~\cite{surge_graph_gen_2022}) for molecules consisting of neutral closed shell combinations of up to five heavy atoms drawn from C, N, O, F, Si, P, S, Cl, Br with their most frequent valencies.
+VQM24 comprises 5,599 unique stoichiometries, corresponding to 258,242 distinct molecular graphs and constitutional isomers.
+Ground state structures of these constitutional isomers were used to obtain 577,705 additional conformers, leading to a grand total of 835,947 molecular structures within the dataset.
+More specifically, this dataset has been generated by first evaluating all possible Lewis structures (according to {\tt SURGE}~\cite{surge_graph_gen_2022}) for molecules consisting of up to five heavy atoms drawn from C, N, O, F, Si, P, S, Cl, Br with their most frequent valencies followed by saturation with hydrogens to obtain neutral closed-shell combinations.
 Thereafter, conformational isomers were generated for all graphs, using GFN2-xTB~\cite{gfn2xtb}, and subsequently relaxed using density functional theory ($\omega$B97X-D3/cc-pVDZ).
-For all converged molecules, we provide the corresponding optimized structures, an extensive list of thermal properties along with vibrational modes and frequencies, and electronic properties and wavefunctions.
-Goind beyond DFT, we also report diffusion quantum Monte Carlo (DMC) energies for the smaller sub-set of 10,793 lowest lying conformers of molecules composed of only up to 4 heavy atoms.
-To the best of our knowledge, this constitutes the largest quantum Monte Carlo (QMC) dataset reported yet.
-The molecules included in this dataset also constitute an overlapping as well as complementary set of the atoms-in-molecules (amons)\cite{amons_slatm} dictionary that models GDB and ZINC~\cite{huang2020dictionary}.
+For all 835,947 converged molecules (post DFT optimization), we provide the corresponding optimized structures, an extensive list of thermal properties (internal, atomization, Gibbs free and zero point vibrational energies; enthalpy, entropy, heat capacities and rotational constants) along with vibrational modes and frequencies, electronic properties (electron repulsion, exchange-correlation, dispersion and moleculuar orbital energies; HOMO-LUMO gaps, electrostatic potentials at nuclei, dipole, quadrupole, octupole, hexadecapole moments) and wavefunctions.
+Goind beyond DFT, we also report diffusion quantum Monte Carlo (DMC) energies, converged to sub milli-Hartree statistical uncertainty, for the smaller sub-set of 10,793 energetically lowest lying conformers of molecules composed of only up to 4 heavy atoms.
+To the best of our knowledge, this constitutes the largest quantum Monte Carlo (QMC) dataset in chemical space reported yet.
+The molecules included in this dataset also constitute an overlapping as well as complementary set of the atoms-in-molecules (amons)\cite{amons_slatm} dictionary that represents the local chemistries encoded by the GDB and ZINC~\cite{huang2020dictionary} lists.

+\\ Figure~\ref{fig:vqm_workflow} summarizes the entire procedure used to generate the dataset which is explained in the next section.